Ricardo Libório

 Antonio Ricardo Jardim Libório (born July 13, 1967) is a Brazilian jiu jitsu black belt under Grand Master Carlson Gracie.
 He is the co-founder of American Top Team (ATT) and Brazilian Top Team (BTT), the founder and CEO of Martial Arts Nation and the International Brazilian Jiu-Jitsu Institute (IBJJI), and also a professor of BJJ at the University of Central Florida.

-According to Fight! magazine's most recent "Power 20", which profiles the twenty "most significant power players, movers, shakers, ambassadors, and game-changers in MMA," Libório is currently ranked #13.
+According to Fight!
+"Power 20" in 2012, which profiles the twenty "most significant power players, movers, shakers, ambassadors, and game-changers in MMA," Libório was ranked #13.

 He was nominated as "Coach of the Year" for the Fighters Only World Mixed Martial Awards in 2009.

 Brazilian jiu-jitsu career

 Antônio Ricardo Jardim Libório was born on July 13, 1967, in Rio de Janeiro, Brazil.
 His introduction to combat sports began at the age of 4, when he began studying judo.
 He later took up a variety of traditional and modern martial arts, including taekwondo, Muay Thai and boxing.
 At 14, he began training in Brazilian jiu-jitsu at the Carlson Gracie academy in Copacabana, Rio de Janeiro, which produced black belts such as Vitor Belfort, André Pederneiras, Walid Ismail, Mario Sperry and Ricardo de la Riva.
 Libório received his black belt from Carlson Gracie in 1993 at the age of 26.

 In 1996, Libório entered the first ever "Mundials," or World Jiu-Jitsu Championship, winning a gold medal in the super heavyweight (super-pesado) division over Leo Castello Branco, a much heavier opponent.
 He was awarded the title of "Most Technical Black Belt" in that tournament.
 The next year, Libório competed in the International Masters Mundials under his middle name, Antônio Jardim, taking gold in the meio-pesado (middle-heavy) division.
 He gained renown as a jiu-jitsu player, leading Carlson to claim he could beat the legendary Rickson Gracie in a sport jiu-jitsu bout.